A walking route through Hakodate's morning market, Motomachi churches, star fort, and the night view from Mount Hakodate.

 Hasegawa Store, a humble local convenience chain, consistently ranks among Hakodate's top food experiences.
 The yakitori bento uses pork, not chicken (a Hakodate quirk), grilled over charcoal and packed with rice.
 Order the "mix" sauce: half shio, half tare.
 This is the local default.

 Finish at the summit of Mount Hakodate.
-The ropeway runs until 22:00.
+The ropeway runs until 22:00 from late April to October, and 21:00 the rest of the year.
 The view: two sweeping coastlines converging at the narrow isthmus below, city lights reflecting off both bays.
 Arrive 30 minutes before sunset to see the transition.

 Getting There